Natasha Byrne PGDip MBACP

 - Physical abuse

 Other areas of counselling I deal with

-I offer sessions face-to-face (in Stroud, Bristol or Cheltenham), via Skype on a weekly basis.
+I offer sessions face-to-face (in Stroud and Bristol) or via Skype on a weekly basis.
 In Stroud I work from my home practice room at a location close to the town centre.
-In Bristol I work from The Practice Rooms in Cotham or Clifton.
+In Bristol I work from The Practice Rooms in Cotham and at Alma Vale Therapy rooms in Clifton.

 If you come for an initial meeting and working alliance between us doesn't feel like a good fit for you there is no obligation to continue.

 If you have any further questions or would like to discuss therapy further please contact me on firstname.lastname@example.org.